-- One of the less known facts about Mother Teresa is that she travelled through war zones to evacuate children and the defenseless, in order to give them a fighting chance.
+- One of the less known facts about Mother Teresa is that she travelled through war zones to evacuate children and the defenceless to give them a fighting chance.

-- Israeli army and Palestinian guerrillas actually ceased fire allowing Mother Teresa to recuse the children that were in front line hospitals.
+- Israeli army and Palestinian guerrillas actually ceased fire, allowing Mother Teresa to recuse the children in front line hospitals.

 - Even when Mother Teresa left the convent to help the poor and needy around her and suffered, she wondered how they survive this every day and never complained about it.

-- At a tender age of 18, even before she became, Mother Teresa left her home and went to Ireland to join a convent and never saw her sister or mother again.
+- At the tender age of 18, even before she became, Mother Teresa left her home and went to Ireland to join a convent and never saw her sister or mother again.

 - Her deeds did not go uncriticised.
 Christopher Hitchens wrote a book with a perceptive about Mother Teresa and believed it was all a hoax.